Home insurance during exchange of contracts – what you need to know

 With your mind quickly turning towards where your existing furniture will best fit into this new layout and what interior design marks you wish to make on your new property, you dream of stamping your unique identity on the place the moment you receive the keys to the front door and close it for the very first time.
 But hang on one minute.
 Before you get too carried away, there’s the small matter of home insurance to think about.

 Homeowners are generally advised to have two home insurance policies or a combined policy which includes buildings and contents cover (a combined is often the cheapest option), but for the interim between exchange of contracts and moving in, you’ll definitely need a home buildings policy to ensure that the cost of the building is protected in the event that any damage happens to its structure.

 Homebuyer’s responsibility to arrange buildings insurance policy to cover period between exchange and completion

 Don’t be fooled by the seller/vendor’s home insurance policy either, which implies that it will cover the buyer automatically until the contracts are completed, as this is a red herring.
-Provided under a third party’s insurance policy more often than not it won’t be sufficient to satisfy your solicitor’s demands, as it’s likely that they’ll also represent the interests of the mortgagee or building society/bank.
+Provided under a third party’s insurance policy more often than not it won’t be sufficient to satisfy your solicitor’s demands, as it’s likely that they’ll also represent the interests of the mortgage lender, bank or building society.
 In this instance they stipulate that an insurance policy is in the buyer’s name and under their control, so as to minimise the potential for any unforeseen problems arising somewhere down the line.